geoo115/charity-management-system/docs/README.md

 ## 🎯 Quick Navigation

 Welcome to the comprehensive documentation for the Charity Management System.
+This is a self-initiated proof-of-concept project demonstrating modern solutions for charity operations management.
 This documentation is organized by topic and audience to help you find exactly what you need.

 ## 🚀 **Getting Started**